Skip to main content

 • Now we can create parallel cross sections using the function Offset.

-• Click All to calculate all cross sections.
+• Click Calculate to calculate all cross sections.

-• Click on Open View to open the cross section front view.
+• Click Cross sections to open the cross section view.

 • Within the cross section view click on Layout mode to open the layout view.